30 Most Famous Landmarks in North America

 Another one of the engineering marvels of the modern world, the Hoover Dam in Nevada, is one of the most popular landmarks of America.

-It is known for its massive size and the fact that it provides hydroelectric power and water to seven different states across the US and a portion of Mexico as well.
+This famous Nevada landmark is known for its massive size and the fact that it provides hydroelectric power and water to seven different states across the US and a portion of Mexico as well.

 The Hoover Dam was designated a National Historic Landmark in 1985 and was added to America's Seven Modern Civil Engineering Wonders in 1994.